 Another reason some folks might want to stay on top of the IRA rules is if they’re making too much money they might not be eligible to contribute to their Roth IRA this year, so it pays to check.

 The amount that you can contribute to a traditional or Roth IRA for 2014 has remained the same as the limits for 2013.
 Some of the AGI based income phaseouts for IRAs have adjusted slightly, however.

 Don’t have a Roth IRA yet?
 Check out this post talking about the best places to open a Roth IRA.

-The contribution limit for both Roth and Traditional IRAs went up this year by $500.
-So if you’re under the age of 50 that means you can now contribute $5,500 to your IRA accounts.
-Older than 50?
-You can make catch up contributions of up to $1,000 – which means your limit is actually $6,500.
+The contribution limit for both Roth and Traditional IRAs remained the same this year.
+If you are under 50 years old that means you can once again contribute $5,500 to your IRA accounts, just like last year.
+50+ years old?
+You’re also able to make a catch up contributions of $1,000 – which pushes the contribution limit to $6,500.

 The limit for the Roth and traditional IRA is a shared limit, so keep in mind if you contribute to one, the limit for the other is reduced.
 The $5,500 is a single combined limit if you want to max out your contributions.

 For example, if you contribute $4,000 to your Roth IRA, you could only contribute $1,500 to your traditional IRA (bump that up by $1,000 if you’re over 50).

 Here’s a table showing the 2014 Traditional and Roth IRA contribution limits, along with the limits in years past.